flemay/3musketeers/docs/guide/make.md

 ## Complex targets

-In some situations, targets become very complex due to the syntax and limitations of Make or you may simply prefer to write the task in Bash or other languages.
+In some situGations, targets become very complex due to the syntax and limitations of Make or you may simply prefer to write the task in Bash or other languages.
 Refer to the [patterns][linkPatterns] section for other Make alternatives.

-## Self-Documented Makefile
+## Self-documented Makefile

 [This][linkSelfDocumentedMakefileGist] is pretty neat for self-documenting the Makefile.